FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

    > Make sure that all the files are directly in the root folder of the File Manager, if they got added as a folder then open that folder, select all, press "move" in the mass actions bar and enter "/" in the destination field.

 13. Start the server.
 {% endtab %}

-{% tab softwareType NeoForge  %}
-1. Download the official NeoForge installer [here](https://projects.neoforged.net/neoforged/neoforge).

-2. Select the desired Minecraft and NeoForge version from the dropdowns and download the installer.

-3. Create an empty temporary folder where the installer can generate the server files.

-4. Download and run the installer.

-5. Select "Server" and make sure the "Server starter jar" option is enabled.

-6. Enter the location of the temporary folder you created.

-7. Delete the files called "run.bat" and "run.sh" from the temporary folder.

-8. Compress the temporary folder into an archive like .zip or .tar.gz

-9. Open the dashboard and navigate to the File Manager.

-10. Delete all content of the File Manager and upload the archive.

-11. Unarchive the file by pressing the 3 dots at the end and selecting "unarchive".

-   {: .error}
-   > Make sure that all the files are directly in the root folder of the File Manager, if they got added as a folder then open that folder, select all, press "move" in the mass actions bar and enter "/" in the destination field.

-12. Start the server.
-{% endtab %}